 2021 in review

-The year started on King Island in Tasmania, and after a tour with my local band, Yentl As Anything, I had planned to go back to Melbourne.
-Covid struck, and I flew to Hobart instead.
-From there, I made a loop around Tasmania.
-Kickstarting the trip was Bruny Island.
-The South Coast Track marked the middle, and it all finished in the North.
-I did manage to fly into Victoria afterwards, and my journey continued.
-After a short visit to King Island in between, I made it to South Australia and then the Northern Territory.
-My trip to New Zealand got cancelled, and I suddenly ended up in Queensland for about two months.
-Thinking ahead for 2022, I went back to King Island to work and to save up again!
+The year began on King Island in Tasmania, and after a short tour with my local band, Yentl As Anything, the plan was to return to Melbourne.
+Covid changed that, so I flew to Hobart instead and made a full loop around Tasmania.
+Bruny Island kickstarted the road trip, the South Coast Track marked the wild and muddy midpoint, and everything wrapped up nicely in the north.
+I did eventually fly into Victoria, continued my journey, squeezed in a quick King Island visit, made it across to South Australia, and then headed north to the Northern Territory.
+When my New Zealand trip fell through yet again, I suddenly found myself in Queensland for about two months.
+With 2022 in mind, I headed back to King Island to work and rebuild the travel fund.

 2021 in review for my website

 As of 2022, my website celebrates its tenth anniversary.
-Notwithstanding, I made plenty of changes over the years and 2021 was probably the year it changed the most.
-From its start in 2012 until the end of 2018, my website only focussed on my music career.
-It contained information about music projects, upcoming and past gigs dates.
-When my travels started in 2019, I decided to start over and change my yentldoggen.be web address to yentldoggen.com.
-My first year of travelling, and therefore, plenty of travel blogs and vlogs made it onto the website.
-It felt wrong that my new website left out everything before my travels, and in 2020, I added a music- and online education section.
-In the end, I still wasn’t happy.
-The combination of music and travel made my website a complete unorganized mess.
+Over the years, it has changed many times, and 2021 was probably the year with the biggest transformation.
+From its launch in 2012 until the end of 2018, the site focused purely on my music career, listing music projects plus past and upcoming gig dates.
+When my travels kicked off in 2019, I decided to wipe the slate clean and switch from yentldoggen.be to yentldoggen.com.
+That first year on the road brought a wave of travel blogs and vlogs, but it didn’t feel right that everything before travel suddenly disappeared.
+In 2020, I added back a music and online education section, yet the mix of music and travel turned the site into a bit of an unorganized mess.

-In 2021, my life was a fantastic combination of travelling and playing music.
-In addition, while being on the road again, I got inspired to use my website differently.
-I had planned to make travel videos and travel guides for a long time now, and it was about time that my experiences in both travelling and music could be helpful for other people.
-But, I first had to get rid of that unorganized mess.
-I changed my website from a hosted service to a self-hosted site about halfway through the year.
-It’s far more complicated to manage but also gives me more options.
-And, in August, with the help of some friends, I changed the whole layout and started to re-write my older posts.
-My website at the start of 2022?
-Everything I ever wanted in a website, but it took me the entire year of 2021 to get there 🙂
+In 2021, my real life was a great blend of touring and travelling, and being on the road inspired me to rethink the whole purpose of my site.
+I had wanted to make travel videos and travel guides for ages, and it felt like time to let my experience in both travel and music actually help other people.
+First, though, I had to untangle the chaos.
+About halfway through 2021, I moved from a hosted environment to a self-hosted site—more complex to manage, but with far more flexibility.
+Then in August, with help from friends, I redesigned the entire layout and started rewriting older posts.
+The site I had at the start of 2022 finally felt like everything I had ever wanted from a website, even if it took the full year of tinkering in 2021 to get there.

 Travel videos in 2021

-My first attempt at making travel videos for this website failed.
-About three years ago, at the start of this trip, I intended to make videos out of every destination that I visited.
-In reality, I never got any further than two videos in Thailand and an after-movie for Melbourne and the Great Ocean Walk.
-But, 2021 was different.
-Over the previous 12 months, I was able to add ten new travel videos—seven of them were from my trip to Tasmania and three were shot in Victoria.
-There are still plenty of unpublished and unedited videos.
-In addition, I’m sure I can double that amount of videos in 2022.
-But for 2021 in review and a year full of changes on this website, it’s the progress that counts.
-Below, I like to share some of the most amazing videos of the year, 2021!
+My first attempt at travel videos earlier never really took off.
+At the start of this trip, I planned to make a video for every destination, but in reality I only finished two videos in Thailand and a couple of after-movies for Melbourne and the Great Ocean Walk.
+In 2021 that changed: over twelve months, I managed to add ten new travel videos—seven from Tasmania and three shot in Victoria.
+There are still plenty of clips sitting unpublished and unedited, and I’m pretty confident I can at least double that number in 2022.
+For a year full of website changes, it’s the progression that matters most, so below this post I highlight some of the best videos from 2021.

 Travel guides in 2021